 Dr. Ludwig Marian Basilius Igáli von Igálffy

-Photo von Ludwig Igáli von Igálffy
+Photo by Ludwig Igáli von Igálffy

 Ludwig Igáli von Igálffy (ÖVfStG)